appath/MyThemes/leaves_frost(Restoring0)/README.md

 12 This month will continue 2017

 #### PKG
-tint2, obmenu, urxvt and neofetch
+tint2, openbox, urxvt and neofetch

 #### Time Tint